Below are some frequently asked questions about working with our law firm:

 Q: Is there a consultation fee to speak with a lawyer?

 A: Yes.
-The consultation fee is $100.00 (one hundred dollars USD) for an initial consultation, either in our office, via phone or via Skype.
+The consultation fee is $125.00 (one hundred and twenty five dollars USD) for an initial consultation, either in our office, via phone or via Skype.
 Our consultation fee is set significantly lower than most similarly experienced lawyers and was implemented in order to focus the lawyer's time on individuals who are seriously considering retaining an immigration attorney.
-The $100.00 consultation fee applies to your first-time new client appointment only.
+The $125.00 consultation fee applies to your first-time new client appointment only.
 If you have previously had an initial consultation with Attorney Sunil and have not retained us on your case, but you would like to meet with him again, the hourly rate of $450.00 applies to any subsequent appointment(s).

 Q: Can I speak directly with the lawyer without a paid consultation?